ComNetsHH/SGComm2021-publication-code-release/README.md

 ### **03_Result-Processing**
 As the trace output of the simulation is quite convoluted and does not provide all important KPIs directly, a result processing step has to be executed.
-Theoretically, no configuration of this code should be necessary and it is only provided to explicitly show how each metric was calculated.
+Theoretically, no configuration of this code should be necessary, and it is only provided to explicitly show how each metric was calculated.
 The processing script should be ideally executed directly after the simulation finishes.
 For doing this please, refer to the command
 `matlab20b -nodisplay -nosplash -nodesktop -r "cd ../../03_Result-Processing; addpath(genpath(pwd));d_result_processing(\"$outputDir\",\"$outputDirProcessed\",\"$experimentName\",$doCalcPeak); exit;" | tail -n +11 > $saveName/processingLog.txt &